-You should receive an email from eWay (if paying by credit card) confirming your credit card payment followed by a separate email from the Sydney Eisteddfod confirming the events you have chosen to enter.
-If you do not receive both of these emails, please contact firstname.lastname@example.org within 10 days of submitting your form, as your entry process may not have been completed.
+You should receive an email from eWay (if paying by credit card) confirming your credit card payment followed by a separate email from Sydney Eisteddfod confirming the events you have chosen to enter.
+If you do not receive both of these emails, please contact firstname.lastname@example.org AFTER 10 days of submitting your form, as your entry process may not have been completed.

 If I can’t turn up for my event can I get a refund?